backstage/backstage/docs/auth/google/gcp-iap-auth.md

           // and the IAP token and produces the Backstage token with the
           // relevant user info.
           async resolver({ profile, result: { iapToken } }, ctx) {
             // Somehow compute the Backstage token claims.
-Just some dummy code
+Just some sample code
             // shown here, but you may want to query your LDAP server, or
             // GSuite or similar, based on the IAP token sub/email claims const id = iapToken.email.split('@')[0];